SixArm/sixarm_sql_schema_examples/README.md

 ### Optimizations

-Fast speed is more important than small size, so we prefer some denormalization.
+Fast speed is more important than space, so we prefer some denormalization.

   * For example, some tables duplicate the field name "postal_code", because many of our apps use it to speed up local search.

-Handling corner cases well is more important than saving data space.
+Handling corner cases well is more important than space.

   * For example, the concepts of a "region" and "country_subdivision" are nearly identical, but not quite, so we store both.

+Providing usable represenations is more important than space.

+  * For example, the table "person" and table "organization" both have a field name "vcard" that stores the VCard VCF text.

 ## Bonus fields for growth